priyaA01/Hangman-Game/README.md

 - This game contains words of Country names and uses key events to listen for the letters that players will type.

-- Press Start button to get started.
+- Users should Press Start button to get started.

 - For each word players are given 10 guesses to find the word.